clevertree/paradigm-threat-site/app/chronology/tartaria/chronology.md

 ## Roman Jesus Narrative

-* why in the F would Pilate free the 'insurrectionary' Barabbas feared by the Roman Empire?
+* why would Pilate free the insurrectionary Barabbas feared by the Roman Empire?
 This really unravels the narrative.
-* decrypts into a Zodiac story
+* what parts of the NT decrypt into a Zodiac story?

 ## Sources